It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 summary

-![What is Seikan Ferry?
-Eight decades of supporting the human flow and logistics between Honshu and Hokkaido [Aomori Prefecture] 23246977_m](https://jp.neft.asia/wp-content/uploads/2025/05/23246977_m-150x150.jpg)
+![What is the Seikan Ferry?
+80 years of supporting the flow of people and goods between Honshu and Hokkaido [Aomori Prefecture] 23246977_m](https://jp.neft.asia/wp-content/uploads/2025/05/23246977_m-150x150.jpg)

-![Two years have passed since the heavy rains in August 2022... what will happen to the Tsugaru Line?
+![Two years after the heavy rains of August 2022...
+What will happen to the Tsugaru Line?
 [Aomori Prefecture] 29844953_m](https://jp.neft.asia/wp-content/uploads/2024/07/29844953_m-150x150.jpg)

-![I read the picture book "I Got on the Train" [Aomori Prefecture] Mashumaru](https://jp.neft.asia/wp-content/uploads/2025/08/2244492_s-150x150.jpg)
+![I read the picture book "I Got on the Train" [Aomori Prefecture] Mashu Maru](https://jp.neft.asia/wp-content/uploads/2025/08/2244492_s-150x150.jpg)

-![[Shimokita Peninsula, Aomori Prefecture] Geopark Shimokita Peninsula.
-A rich hot spring springs from the northernmost peninsula of Honshu 24734759_m](https://jp.neft.asia/wp-content/uploads/2023/02/24734759_m-150x150.jpg)
+![[Shimokita Peninsula, Aomori Prefecture] Shimokita Peninsula Geopark.
+Rich hot springs spring up on the northernmost peninsula of Honshu 24734759_m](https://jp.neft.asia/wp-content/uploads/2023/02/24734759_m-150x150.jpg)